 Velocity’s cash co-payments are usually much, much lower than those on offer Qantas for both partner and Virgin operated flights, which increases the value of your points when you come to redeem.

-From January 2019, Velocity award redemptions on Virgin Australia will become more expensive due to added ‘Carrier Charges’.
+From January 2019, Velocity award redemptions on Virgin Australia became more expensive due to added ‘Carrier Charges’.
 However, even after these added charges, most cash co-payments continue to be slightly less than Qantas.

 7. The ability to transfer your Velocity points to KrisFlyer